The Lost World: Jurassic Park (1997)

 LOCATION: 1649 S Hobart Blvd, Los Angeles, CA 90006

 The back of the home was a set located at the Warner Bros Ranch in Burbank.
-The pool has been featured in many productions, most notably “National Lampoon’s Christmas Vacation.”
-The home facade itself has likewise been featured in numerous productions, including “Small Soldiers,” “Pleasantville,” the TV series “Pushing Daisies” and more.
-The ranch is located separate from the main Warner Bros.
-Studio lot and is not open to public tours.
+The pool had been featured in many productions, most notably “National Lampoon’s Christmas Vacation.”
+The home facade itself had likewise been featured in numerous productions, including “Small Soldiers,” “Pleasantville,” the TV series “Pushing Daisies” and more.
+The ranch was demolished in 2023 to make way for new soundstages and these sets no longer exist.

-She then looks to the right and sees the house from “Lethal Weapon,” which has likewise appeared such productions as “American Beauty,” “WandaVision,” The Three Stooges serials, “Pushing Daisies,” “The Middle” and more.
+She then looks to the right and sees the house from “Lethal Weapon,” which had likewise appeared such productions as “American Beauty,” “WandaVision,” The Three Stooges serials, “Pushing Daisies,” “The Middle” and more.
+It has likewise since been demolished.

-The church seen in the film is the St. Brendan Catholic Church, which has appeared in numerous productions, including “Fight Club,” “Spider-Man 3,” “Armageddon” and the Guns N’ Roses music video for “November Rain.”
+The church seen in the film is the St. Brendan Catholic Church, which has appeared in numerous productions, including “Fight Club,” “Spider-Man 3,” “A Nightmare on Elm Street 3: Dream Warriors,” “Armageddon” and the Guns N’ Roses music video for “November Rain.”
 The same church also appears in another film in “The Conjuring Universe,” “Annabelle.”

 LOCATION: 310 S Van Ness Ave, Los Angeles, CA 90020